The Benefits of CSR Initiatives: A 360Learning Case Study

 The goals laid out in the Paris Agreement are ambitious, and there’s no ready-set, easy rule book for achieving them.
 How can societies walk the line between imposing necessary change, while not restricting too many freedoms?
 What propositions would make the most sense and have the most impact?
 For the French government, one solution was staring them in the face: Directly ask their citizens.
 This was the beginning of the French Climate Convention.

 As their official website describes it, “The Citizen’s Convention on Climate, an unprecedented democratic experiment in France, aims to give citizens a voice to accelerate the fight against climate change.”
 150 ‘ordinary citizens’ (not politicians, scientists, or environmental experts), would be chosen at random to make up a special committee.

-These people—also selected to reflect the demographics of France—would be tasked over 9 months with learning about the current climate crisis.
+These people, also selected to reflect the demographics of France, would be tasked over 9 months with learning about the current climate crisis.
 Crucially, their work doesn’t stop there, since their main mission is to brainstorm, debate, and draft legal proposals to present to the French government for adoption.

 By broadening our team-building into a CSR-driven initiative, we were able to check off multiple objectives with a simple, hassle-free activity.
 We could bring geographically distant teams together around a common cause.
 We could express our deeply rooted value of Collaborative Learning through a concrete issue that affects us all.
 We could draw attention to internal projects like our new CSR guidelines and our Green Team.
 And, we can begin to create awareness and action around a pressing environmental cause.
-For us, that’s more than enough reason to invest in Corporate Social Responsibility, and we can’t wait to see the results of our team-building activity this June.
+For us, that’s more than enough reason to invest in Corporate Social Responsibility, and we can’t wait to see the results of our team-building activities.